slightech/MYNT-SDK-IOS/doc/readme_en.md

 ```

 ### - (STMynt *)findMyntWithSn:(NSString *_Nonnull)sn;
-> You can get the mynt with the sn
+> You can get the mynt object with the sn from iOS

 ```
 let mynt = STMyntBluetooth.sharedInstance().findMyntWithSn("K043E9H9A0")